 I made chocolate ganach for the very first time and poured it over the cake.

 I really wish I would have taken a photo after I'd poured the chocolate ganache on the cake.
 It was SO.
 EASY. to work with!
 It stayed in place even while spreading, and it spread so easily!
 Even when I "pushed" the ganache over the sides, it perfectly stayed "adhered" to the cake and didn't spill down the sides, but was easily spread along the sides of the cake.
 I must repeat: SO.
 EASY.
 And YUMMY, too!!

 Not only was it delicious, but the ganach acted as sort of a waterproof barrier for when the "lava" poured out and kept the cake from getting soggy.

 I purchased dry ice at my local Smart and Final Express store.
 Please be sure to use gloves when handling the ice, or you could get burned!
 My husband placed the pieces of ice into the plastic cup and then called the kids over for cake!

 I had a cup of hot water and a cup of hot jello (dark cherry flavor) ready to pour on disposable coffee cups with lids, but also away from small, curious hands.

-I poured a little bit of hot water into the cup of dry ice, which was in the cake, and voila, the smoke started rolling out of the cup and down the cake.
+I poured a little bit of hot water into the cup of dry ice, which was already inside the cup, in the cake, and voila, the smoke started rolling out of the cup and down the cake.
 I hadn't tried it yet, but it worked and it was awesome!!

 Then I poured some of the hot jello into the cup with the dry ice, and a mass of smokey red lava started pouring out: